csci-1301/csci-1301.github.io/labs/Variables/readme.md

 title: Variables Manipulation
 ---

-In this lab you will declare and initialize variables and learn about arithmetic operators.
+In this lab you will declare and initialize variables, and learn about arithmetic operators.

 # Variables Manipulation